dojo-engineering/android-dojo-pay-sdk/README.md

 # Dojo Pay SDK Android 🤖

 This project contains the SDK for payments.
-This will be used in our internal apps but also will be used for external customers
+This will be used in our internal apps but also will be used for external customers.

 ## How to use

-- The libraries will be published to company nexus repository.
-- The library uses Semantic Version scheme as mentioned at https://semver.org/

-## Features 🎨

-- Publish to **Github packages**.
-- Kotlin Static Analysis via `ktlint` and `detekt`.

-## Gradle Setup 🐘

-This project is using [**Gradle Kotlin DSL**](https://docs.gradle.org/current/userguide/kotlin_dsl.html) as well as the [Plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block) to setup the build.

-## Static Analysis 🔍

-This project is using [**ktlint**](https://github.com/pinterest/ktlint) with the [ktlint-gradle](https://github.com/jlleitschuh/ktlint-gradle) plugin to format your code.
-To reformat all the source code as well as the buildscript you can run the `ktlintFormat` gradle task.

-This project is also using [**detekt**](https://github.com/detekt/detekt) to analyze the source code, with the configuration that is stored in the [detekt.yml](configs/detekt/detekt.yml) file (the file has been generated with the `detektGenerateConfig` task).
+SDK functionality can be accessed via `DojoSdk` object.

+### Card payment

+Card payments are handled by `DojoCardPaymentHandler`.
+It can be instantiated via `DojoSdk.createCardPaymentHandler` factory method, which takes `activity` and `result callback` as parameters.
+Payment process begins when `DojoCardPaymentHandler.executeCardPayment` is being invoked.

 ```
-./gradlew detekt - To run detekt

-./gradlew ktlintCheck - checks all SourceSets and project Kotlin script files

-./gradlew ktlintFormat - tries to format according to the code style all SourceSets Kotlin files and project Kotlin script files
+class CardPaymentActivity : AppCompatActivity() {

+    private val cardPayment = DojoSdk.createCardPaymentHandler(this) { result ->
+	    progressBar.isVisible = false
+		showResult(result)
+    }

+  override fun onPayClicked(token: String, payload: DojoCardPaymentPayload) {
+        progressBar.isVisible = true
+		cardPayment.executeCardPayment(token, payload)
+    }
+}
 ```

-## Using Dojo Pay SDK ##
+### Sandbox mode

+`sandbox` property controls whether payments should be processed on test environment.
+More details about test environment (token, test cards) can be found [here](https://docs.connect.paymentsense.cloud/ConnectE/SettingUpTestAccount).

+Just set the property to true to enable sandbox mode:

+    DojoSdk.sandbox = true

+## How to set up

 ### 1. Authentication